apecloud/kubeblocks.io/docs/product-intro.md

 # The data base of next generation

-## 1 Exploding period of databases
+## 1. Exploding period of databases

 Databases are in an era of product explosion.
-Besides of the emerging database products, databases have expanded from the traditional TP databases to TP/AP/NewSQL and other databases.
-Databases also expand from general type to industry-specific refinement, such as Redis/MongoDB/InfluxDB.
-In such an era, we are ready to meet your requirements for more complex application scenarios, aiming to solving the technical and cost challenge you are faced with.
+Besides of the increasing number of database products, databases have tranformed and expanded in all aspects.
+In such an era, we are ready to meet your requirements for more complex application scenarios, aiming to solving the technical and costs challenge you are faced with.

-## 2 Open source and neutral
+## 2. Open source and neutral

-Although current cloud vendors have public data management platforms, cloud platforms can only support a few mainstream databases, failing to cover for the long tail.
-The problem of third-party proprietary open source licenses, in essence, lies in that cloud vendors cannot achieve open source and be neutral.
+Although current cloud vendors have public data management platforms, they only support a few mainstream databases, failing to cover for the long tail.
+Meanwhile, the problem of supporting third-party proprietary open source licenses, in essence, lies in that cloud vendors cannot achieve open source and be neutral.

 ## 3. The requirement of multi-cloud and hybrid cloud management